Nikhil-1503/30-days-of-javascript/README.md

     - Write a JavaScript exercise to get the filename extension.

 1. Compute sum
     - Write a JavaScript program to compute the sum of the two given integers.
 If the two values are the same, then return triple their sum.

+1. Fifty Fifty
+    - Write a JavaScript program to check a pair of numbers and return true if one of the numbers is 50 or if their sum is 50.